hankhank/clang/README.md

 This project is an extension of clang format to support more formatting styles than the upstream project is willing to take on.

+This branch is occasionally rebased against the upstream projects master branch but hankhank/llvm and hankhank/clang-tools-extra are always kept in step.

 ## Supported format styles

 See http://clang.llvm.org/docs/ClangFormatStyleOptions.html for the default list